-Martin David Palmer -- Preprint -- Polynomiality of surface braid and mapping class group representations
+Martin David Palmer -- Publication -- Polynomiality of surface braid and mapping class group representations

 Papers and preprints